Saving Elephants from a Life of Abuse

-This animal sanctuary in Ranchi, funded through donations to Help Animals India.
-Help Animals India also funded, HOPE Animal Shelter in Ranchi, the is the first animal sanctuary in the entire state.
+This animal sanctuary in Varanasi, Varanas for Animals, funded through donations to Help Animals India.
+Help Animals India also funded, HOPE Animal Shelter in Ranchi, the is the first animal shelter in the entire state of Bihar.

 India is a fast developing economy but many products needed to help the animals are not available there, we try and send over as many medical supplies as we can.